nsrau/azure-docs.it-it/articles/storsimple/storsimple-security.md

 <properties
-   pageTitle="Sicurezza in StorSimple | Microsoft Azure"
+   pageTitle="StorSimple security | Microsoft Azure"
-   description="Descrive le funzionalità di sicurezza e privacy che proteggono il servizio, il dispositivo e i dati StorSimple." services="storsimple" documentationCenter="NA" authors="SharS"
+   description="Describes the security and privacy features that protect your StorSimple service, device, and data on premises and in the cloud." services="storsimple" documentationCenter="NA" authors="SharS"